top of page

 Finally, I must underscore the importance of this lesson.
 Just as how your little one is learning and developing each day, so too are you each morning you wake up.

-Yes, its a full-time job; yes, you’re responsible for a whole human, but its all learning process and there are many lessons to be learnt along the journey.
+Yes, it's a full-time job; yes, you’re responsible for a whole human, but it's all a learning process and there are many lessons to be learnt along the journey.
 You won’t know everything, you may even ‘mess up’ by your standards, but there is no point in wallowing in despair.

 Always remember, you’re human and that means you’re a constant work in progress; cut yourself some slack and enjoy each moment with your little angel.